MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Triggers.md

 ### Base trigger

 The `OnCondition` trigger is the base trigger that all triggers derive from.
-When defining triggers in an adaptive dialog they are defined as a list of OnCondition objects:
+When defining triggers in an adaptive dialog they are defined as a list of `OnCondition` objects as demonstrated in the following example:

 ```csharp
 Triggers = new List<OnCondition>()